rxjs-blog/blog/blog-posts/host-listener/host-listener.md

 ## Summary

 The `@hostListener` decorator is handy if we just want to listen to single events and don't rely on any kind of composition.
 Everything that involves a certain event composition should be implemented by using one of the other approaches listed above.
-In general `@hostListener` lacks features that are necessary when dealing with event composition.
-When you are used to RxJS you should propably use the `fromEvent` operator to perform any kind of complex event handling.
+In general, `@hostListener` lacks features that are necessary when dealing with event composition.
+When you are used to RxJS you should probably use the `fromEvent` operator to perform any kind of complex event handling.
 If RxJS is not your preferred technology, maybe using plain old `addEventListener` might be a viable option for you.

 ## Disclaimer

-This blog posts just aims to elaborate on different approaches to deal with event composition.
+This blog post just aims to elaborate on different approaches to deal with event composition.
 It never intends to blame or hurt someone who was involved in the design or implementation of the `@hostListener` feature.
 Providing such a feature is necessary for a framework like Angular.
 I personally appreciate any work that was put into that.